Green Zebra Tomato Gazpacho with Cucumber and Avocado

-Green Tomato Gazpacho made with tons of healthful vegetables is a great choice for any phase of the South Beach Diet, and also perfect for any other type of low-glycemic eating plans, as well as Paleo or Whole 30 if you use the right hot sauce.
+Green Zebra Tomato Gazpacho with Cucumber and Avocado made with tons of healthful vegetables is a great choice for any phase of the original South Beach Diet, and also perfect for any other type of low-glycemic eating plans, as well as Paleo or Whole 30 if you use the right hot sauce.
 Tomatoes are relatively high in carbs, but you could eat a small serving of this for most low-carb eating plans since there are other ingredients with less carbs.
 I’d love this as a light summer lunch, but it would also be delicious as a starter soup for a dinner.

 Find More Recipes Like This One: